aure-olli/schema/README.rst

 Hooks
 ~~~~~~~~~~
-You can define hooks which are functions that are executed whenever a valid key:value is found.
+You can define hooks to have specific behavior when validating key:value.
+We have already seen ``Optional`` and ``Clean`` hooks.
-The `Forbidden` class is an example of this.
+The `Forbidden` class is another example of this.

 You can mark a key as forbidden as follows: